shady-gang/vcc-www/content/why.md

 Broadly speaking, there are two kinds of GPU APIs: compute and graphics.
 CUDA, ROCm and OpenCL are filed as the former, while Vulkan, DirectX and OpenGL would be the latter.
 On the surface it would seem that graphics APIs and compute APIs overlap - both let you program the GPU, and in fact modern graphics APIs offer "compute shaders".

-But these compute shaders are not the same as the compute kernels found in dedicated GPGPU apis, and severely lag behind in terms of features.
+But these compute shaders are not the same as the compute kernels found in dedicated GPGPU APIs, and severely lag behind in terms of features.
 Modern GPGPUs APIs work towards making GPU programming as close to general programming as possible - implementing complete C and C++ compilers for GPUs that follow normal syntax.

 ### Working Towards Single-Source GPU programming